prescientmoon/everything-nix/home/features/neovim/plugins.md

 - treesitter
 - clipboard-image
 - flash, ftft
-- obsidian
 - sibilantmoon
 - undotree (the next update will have this natively!)
-- wakatime, discord-rich-presence (do I though?)
+- discord-rich-presence (do I though?)
 - indent-blankline

 ## Themes